artturipa/myblog/csm_cis_summary/blog.md

 2. Planned outage
 3. Degradation

-**Social Profiles** are TO BE CHECKED, and they can be created by Customer Service Managers.
+**Social Profiles** can be created for an accont, contact or consumer.
+And they can be created by Customer Service Managers.
 Social profiles can be associated to Account, Contact and Consumer

 **Entitlement** - Defines the support customer receives and supported channels for the customer.
 Is measured by cases and/or hours.
 Entitlements can be made of products, assets and/or contracts (cascades to assets covered).